 Who blogs here regularly?

-This blog is run by social affairs journalist, commissioning editor and Guardian contributor Saba Salman.
+This blog is run by social affairs journalist, commissioning editor, Guardian contributor and RSA fellow Saba Salman.
 Saba was news editor at a series of London weekly newspapers and a national newspaper reporter before becoming the Evening Standard’s local government and social affairs correspondent.
-For a full profile, see her website.
+Saba joined the board of Sibs as a trustee in July 2015; the charity is the only one in the UK the needs of siblings of disabled people.

 For Guardian articles click here, for other publications, try here.
 Saba has a particular interest in disability issues and edited a blog for social care organisation the VODG (Voluntary Organisations Disability Group) for three years.
 Read about the reasons behind the Social Issue blog here or check this page.